bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 ---
 ## Gradle Runner vs Android Build

 In the following section, we'd like to give you a few use cases when to use our `Gradle Runner` and `Android Build` Steps and what the major differences are.

 ## About Gradle tasks

+[Gradle tasks](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html) are integral part of Gradle build script.
+They perform actions that are needed to build a project.
 A `gradle` task is a process you can run with `gradle`.
 You can run these tasks by running `gradle TASK-TO-RUN` in your Command Line / Terminal.

 A standard Android Gradle project includes a lot of tasks by default such as: